peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

 A [**_low-discrepancy sequence_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) (or _quasirandom sequence_) is a sequence of numbers that behave like uniform random numbers but are _dependent_ on each other, in that they are less likely to form "clumps" than if they were independent.
 The following are examples:
-- A base-N _van der Corput sequence_ is generated as follows:  For each index in the sequence, take the index as a base-N number, then divide the least significant base-N digit by N, the next digit by N<sup>2</sup>, the next by N<sup>3</sup>, and so on, and add together these results of division.
+- A base-N _van der Corput sequence_ is generated as follows:  For each non-negative integer index in the sequence, take the index as a base-N number, then divide the least significant base-N digit by N, the next digit by N<sup>2</sup>, the next by N<sup>3</sup>, and so on, and add together these results of division.
 - A _Halton sequence_ is a set of two or more van der Corput sequences with different prime bases; a Halton point at a given index has coordinates equal to the points for that index in the van der Corput sequences.
+- Roberts, M., in "[**The Unreasonable Effectiveness of Quasirandom Sequences**](http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/)", presents a low-discrepancy sequence based on a "generalized" version of the golden ratio.
-- Sobol sequences are too complicated to describe here.
+- Sobol sequences are explained in "[**Sobol sequence generator**](https://web.maths.unsw.edu.au/~fkuo/sobol/)" by S. Joe and F. Kuo.
 - Linear congruential generators with modulus `m`, a full period, and "good lattice structure"; a sequence of `n`-dimensional points is then `[MLCG(i), MLCG(i+1), ..., MLCG(i+n-1)]` for each integer `i` in the interval \[1, `m`\] (L'Ecuyer 1999)<sup>[**(24)**](#Note24)</sup> (see example pseudocode below).

 &nbsp;